Nenkai/gt-modding-hub/docs/ps3/other/command_line_args.md

 - Boot Mode: `System Software Mode`
 - Network Settings for Debug: `Single Settings`

-## Setup Target Manager
+## Setup Target Manager (PS3)

-!!! note
+!!! warning
-    Skip this if you are using RPCS3.
+    For RPCS3, you do not need to do any of the following.
+Simply start RPCS3 using the command prompt and pass the arguments after the EBOOT path.

 * Start Target Manager.
 * Right click `My Targets`, click `Add Target`.